michael105/c_vector_map/README.md

 the integers have to be inserted sequentially, but do not neccessarily need to start with 1.

-It is optimized for sequential appending of elements and random read access, with a known medium length of the elements.
+It is optimized for sequential appending elements and ramDom read access, with a known medium length of the elements. *err* Elements have to appended necesarily in sequential order,

 Inserting elements is not possible, and for deleting elements you would need to define a 'deleted marker' for yourself.